BlueBrain/MOOC-hippocampus-network-simulation-2019/docs/run_simulation.md

   ![simulation_list](images/simulation_list.png)

-- Configure which analysis you want to run and how many cells (neurons) you want to analyze
+- Configure which analysis you want to run and which cells (neurons) you want to analyze

   ![launch_analysis](images/launch_analysis.png)